- Search The Registry

-The OAAU is a Pan-African organization that was modeled on the Organization of African Unity, which had impressed Malcolm X during his visit to Africa in April and May 1964.
+The OAAU is a Pan-African organization modeled on the Organization of African Unity, which impressed Malcolm X during his visit to Africa in April and May 1964.
 The purpose of the OAAU was to fight for the human rights of African Americans and promote cooperation among Africans and people of African descent in the Americas.
-He had written the group's charter with John Henrik Clarke, Albert Cleage, Jesse Gray, and Gloria Richardson, and others.
-In a memo dated July 2, 1964, FBI Director J. Edgar Hoover described the nascent OAAU as a threat to the national security of the United States.
+He had written the group's charter with John Henrik Clarke, Albert Cleage, Jesse Gray, and Gloria Richardson.
+In a memo dated July 2, 1964, FBI Director J. Edgar Hoover described the nascent OAAU as a threat to the United States national security.

 The OAAU charter included this Basic Unity Program:

 *Restoration: "In order to release ourselves from the oppression of our enslavers then, it is absolutely necessary for the Afro-American to restore communication with Africa."

 *Reorientation: "We can learn much about Africa by reading informative books."

 *Education: "The Organization of Afro-American Unity will devise original educational methods and procedures which will liberate the minds of our children.
 We will ... encourage qualified Afro-Americans to write and publish the textbooks needed to liberate our minds ... educating them [our children] at home."